3kotyx/AquaLib/README.md

 ## License
 Crediting not required, but I would really like if you could take a moment to link back to this github - its not required but would make my day if somebody uses code from this and credited me 😊

+## Forks
+Forks are 100% welcome!
+You can even start a pull request - Just be polite!